-Individuals who received a COVID-19 vaccine outside of Ontario or Canada who contact their local Public Health Unit will have their COVID-19 vaccine history verified and uploaded into the COVAXON system.
-Depending on how many doses and which vaccines were previously administered (please refer to the COVID-19 Guidance for Individuals Vaccinated outside of Ontario/Canada located on the ministry's website), pharmacies may administer an additional dose of an mRNA vaccine if required to complete the vaccine series, in alignment with the ministry's guidance "Staying Up to Date with COVID-19 Vaccination" and "Who is considered to be fully vaccinated in Ontario".
+Individuals who received a COVID-19 vaccine outside of Ontario or Canada who contact their local Public Health Unit will have their COVID-19 vaccine history verified and uploaded into the COVAXoN system.
+Depending on how many doses and which vaccines were previously administered (please refer to the COVID-19 Vaccine Information Guidance located on the ministry's website), pharmacies may administer an additional dose of an mRNA vaccine if required to complete the vaccine series, in alignment with the ministry's guidance "Staying Up to Date with COVID-19 Vaccination".